 There are many forms of sewer blockages, ranging from simple soft clogs or grease build-ups to more complicated problems like corrosion and root intrusion.
 Root intrusion is a very common reason for a sewer line backup but not always problematic if taken care of on a regular basis.

 Many times, tree roots are found in terra cotta pipes.
 The reason for this is terra cotta, when it was installed many years ago, was installed in sections.
 These sections are referred to as joints in the pipe.
-The joints are where tree roots can easily infiltrate into the system causing problems for any homeowner.
+The joints are where tree roots can easily infiltrate into the system, causing problems for any homeowner.
 Terra cotta pipes, although being the easiest for tree roots to enter, are not the only sewer systems tree roots are found.
 In fact, all pipes are susceptible to root incursion based on installation and age.
 For example, cast iron sewer systems are also very common.
-Cast iron tends to oxidize and corrode over time which will allow tree roots to infiltrate your system.
+Cast iron tends to oxidize and corrode over time, which will allow tree roots to infiltrate your system.

-How to Prevent Roots
+How to Prevent Roots in Your Sewer Line

 There are a few DIY ways to deal with tree roots that homeowners can try.
-Flushing sodium chloride or copper sulfate down a toilet and letting it sit in the sewer may be a potential solution.
+Flushing sodium chloride (rock salt) or copper sulfate down a toilet and letting it sit in the sewer may be a potential solution.
 Make sure to flush the toilet a couple of times until the material has been completely removed from the bowl.
-Let the salt or copper sulfide sit in the pipe for 8-12 hours before using any water.
-Rock salt (sodium chloride) and copper sulfate both are both poisonous to vegetation and will dehydrate the root system.
-This may not completely remove all the roots in your sewer line but it might offer temporary relief if used frequently.
+Let the rock salt or copper sulfide sit in the pipe for 8-12 hours before using any water.
+Rock salt (sodium chloride) and copper sulfate both are poisonous to vegetation and will dehydrate the root system.
+This may not completely remove all the roots in your sewer line, but it might offer temporary relief if used frequently.

 A foaming root killer might also be a solution to removing heavy roots in your sewer line system.
 Again, this can be poured down the toilet.
 The foaming solution will kill the roots on contact and leave a residue behind that stops future root infiltration.
 By following the instructions and using the herbicide a couple of times a year, you may be able to remove or reduce your root problem.